yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 1. Provide a name for the Linux version.
 User will see this name when creating universes using this provider.

 1. Provide a URN to a marketplace image or a shared gallery image by following instructions provided in [Use a shared image gallery](#use-a-shared-image-gallery).
-If you are using custom images, you need to specify the SSH port and user, as described in [SSH Key Pairs](#ssh-key-pairs).

 1. Provide the SSH user and port to use to access the machine image OS.
+Leave this empty to use the [default SSH user](#ssh-key-pairs).

 1. Click **Add Linux Version**.